Telerik-Verified-Plugins/AppleWatch/README.md

 AppleWatch Cordova plugin
 =========================

-An AppleWatch plugin which requires no native code.
-The Watch UI is built with plain old JavaScript!
+An AppleWatch plugin which requires no native code as the Watch UI is built with plain old JavaScript.

 ##UI widgets